NewGuy103/syncServer/docs/docs/server-db.md

 **Returns:**

-- `str` - The username of the API key owner.
+- *username* - The username of the API key owner.
 - `INVALID_APIKEY` - If the API key does not exist.

 **Raises:**

 - [**TypeError**](https://docs.python.org/3/library/exceptions.html#TypeError) -  If `api_key` is not a string.

 This will get the username of the owner of the API key.
-In rare cases, the key will exist but will not have a matching user ID.
+If the database is externally modified, the key will exist but will not have a matching user ID.
 A warning will be logged and `INVALID_APIKEY` will be returned.

 ### `verify_key`